VolteraInc/styx/README.md

 # styx
 Voltera V-One Application Software

+#v0.3.1
+- Fixed minor bug where printer expected a dispenser to be mounted when starting a bake cycle.

 #v0.3.0
 - Enhanced support page.
 Able to submit support package through App.
 - Firmware will automatically update if no printer does not report it's version.
 (Helps with botched upgrades)